sarracent/spaceship-service/README.md

 # Spaceships Service - Core Application

 This repository hosts the core application for the management of spaceships and series within the `spaceshipsservice` project.
+The application provides secure RESTful APIs to manage spaceships and their associated series, allowing for operations such as retrieving, creating, updating, and deleting spaceships, as well as managing series related to these spaceships.

 ## Overview

-The application provides RESTful APIs to manage spaceships and their associated series.
-It allows for operations such as retrieving, creating, updating, and deleting spaceships, as well as managing series related to these spaceships.
+The Spaceships Service is a secured application that provides various endpoints to manage the lifecycle of spaceships and series.
+It is designed with basic security configurations to protect the resources and ensure that only authenticated and authorized users have access to the functionalities.

 ## Features